Dr. Andrea McCrady

 Photo: House of Commons, Ottawa

-Dr. McCrady served for many years on the board of the Guild of Carillonneurs in North America (GCNA), as its president from 1987–88.
-Dr. McCrady is currently the co–chair of the Ronald Barnes Memorial Scholarship Fund, and chair of the Heritage Music Committee.
+Dr. McCrady served for many years on the board of the Guild of Carillonneurs in North America (GCNA), as its president from 1987-88.
+Dr. McCrady is currently the co-chair of the Ronald Barnes Memorial Scholarship Fund, and chair of the Heritage Music Committee.
 From 1990 to 1996 she served as Secretary of the World Carillon Federation.
-She has played many recitals in Europe, North America, at international carillon festivals in Florida, Illinois, California and at the 2002 Congress of the World Carillon Federation in Ireland.
+She has played many recitals in Europe, North America, at international carillon festivals in Florida, Illinois, California and at the 2002 and 2014 congresses of the World Carillon Federation.

 Carillonneurs of Canada